eea76/sqs_dynamodb/readme.md

     - Assign `dynamo_item` to an instance of DynamoItem
     - Writes this item to the table
     - Items cannot be more than 400kb each (Dynamo limitation).
-        - To do: figure out how to break up items that are > 400kb
+        - To do: break up items > 400kb
-            - How?
-                - No idea yet

 ##### Write the message payload to an S3 bucket